Final Battle (2023): Storylines

 The event featured professional wrestling matches that involve different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portray villains, heroes, or less distinguishable characters in scripted events that build tension and culminate in a wrestling match or series of matches.
 Storylines will be produced on ROH's weekly series ROH Honor Club TV exclusively on their streaming service Honor Club, on television programs of sister promotion All Elite Wrestling including Dynamite, Rampage, and Collision, and via promotional videos on both the ROH and AEW YouTube channels.

 On the November 8 episode of Dynamite, Samoa Joe vacated the ROH World Television Championship in order to challenge for the AEW World Championship.
-On the following ROH Honor Club TV episode, president Tony Khan announced that qualifying matches would take place over the next several weeks for the Survival of the Fittest elimination match that will take place at Final Battle on December 15, with the winner of that match becoming the new Television champion.
+On the following ROH Honor Club TV episode, ROH president Tony Khan announced the return of the Survival of the Fittest tournament to crown a new champion, with qualifying matches taking place over the next several weeks, as the finals would take place at Final Battle.
 The first two men to qualify were Dalton Castle and Komander, who defeated Evil Uno and Gringo Loco respectively.
 Kyle Fletcher, Lee Moriarty and Lee Johnson later qualified by beating Gravity, Josh Woods and Tracy Williams respectively.
-On the December 14 episode of ROH Wrestling, Tony Khan announced that the sixth and final competitor in the Survival of the Fittest elimination match would be revealed at Final Battle.
+On the December 14 episode of ROH Honor Club TV, Tony Khan announced that the sixth and final competitor in the Survival of the Fittest final would be revealed at Final Battle.

 On the December 2 episode of AEW Collision, interviewer Lexy Nair asked Keith Lee who he was referring to on the past week's Collision when Lee mentioning wanting to face "him".
-As Lee was about to speak, Shane Taylor walked up and said that their tag team match on last year's Final Battle, where Lee teamed up with Swerve Strickland to defeat Taylor and JD Griffey, didn't solve anything.
+As Lee was about to speak, Shane Taylor walked up and said that their tag team match at last year's Final Battle, where Lee and Swerve Strickland defeated Taylor and JD Griffey, didn't solve their issues.
 Taylor then challenged Lee to a match for Final Battle, which Lee accepted.